 - Leftover turkey is perfect for making turkey gumbo, and there is always so much turkey leftover from the holidays.
 To use leftover turkey, simply add it when you add the stock and simmer until done.
 Perfection!

 - If you'd like to go the extra mile for delicious flavor, make a homemade turkey stock for this recipe.
-Take any leftover turkey carcass from your roasted turkey, set them into a large pot and cover with water.
+Take any leftover turkey carcass from your roasted turkey, cover it with water in a large pot.
 Simmer on low for several hours until you achieve a nice rich stock.
 Strain and you're good to go.

 Leftover turkey gumbo will last up to 5 days in the refrigerator in a sealed container.
 To enjoy it again, simply warm it in a pot on the stovetop.